 As written, this is a very basic, standard, traditional pesto.
 Don’t let that stop you from playing with it, though - almost any of the main ingredients can be swapped out!

 Here are a few ways I’ve varied my pestos:

 - Swap Basil Leaves for spinach, kale, or other leafy greens, add a handful of fresh herbs if you like!
-We especially love this as a pasta sauce.
+We especially love this as a bright green sauce for pasta.

 - Swap Parmesan Cheese for Asiago, Romano, Pecorino Romano, or Fiore sardo / Pecorino Sardo, any other good quality, flavourful aged cheeses.